-Iran holds pro-government rallies after days of protests
+Iran's Revolutionary Guards claim 'seditious' protests over

-Thousands marched through the capital, Tehran, with some chanting "Death to America" after Iranian officials blamed the United States and its allies for provoking days of unrest and violence.
+On Wednesday, thousands of government supporters marched through the capital, Tehran, state TV IRIB reported, with some chanting "Death to America" after Iranian officials blamed the United States and its allies for provoking the anti-government rallies.

-State media reported a mix of people -- families, senior citizens and students -- were among Wednesday's demonstrators, but images on television were mostly of middle-aged and older men.
+Online state media reported a mix of people -- families, senior citizens and students -- were among Wednesday's demonstrators, but images on television were mostly of middle-aged and older men.
 Many held pictures of Iranian President Hassan Rouhani and waved national flags.

 In contrast, the majority of anti-government protesters within the past week appeared to be young men, demanding more opportunities as unemployment and the cost of living remain relatively high.